 Chargeback Form

-When people say “chargeback form,” they usually mean the rebuttal letter.
-Your rebuttal letter gives you the opportunity to lay out your case and explain to the bank why the disputed charge was legitimate and should be upheld.
-A good rebuttal letter will reference certain key pieces of information, including:
+The first and foremost document is the rebuttal letter.
+When people say “chargeback form,” they usually mean this document.
+Your rebuttal gives you the opportunity to lay out your case and explain to the bank why the disputed charge was legitimate and should be upheld.

 • The reason code attached to the dispute.

-• The dollar amount in question (e.g., the full disputed amount, or a partial amount).
+• The dollar amount in question (e.g., the full disputed amount or a partial amount).

 • A list of the evidence and documentation you’re submitting.